ivanoff/Resume/README.md

 - **Twister spinner**: A mobile application for Twister players.
 Support for over 30 languages, automatic/manual spin delays, voice guidance and dark/light modes.
 - **Get Colors from Camera**: An application that allows users to identify colors by photo or device's camera.
 Precise color details including names and shade variations.
 Support up to 20 languages.
 Share color with your contacts.
 - **Twister Fingers**: Twister game on mobile device.
 Multilanguage application with voice guidance, automatic/manual spin delays and dark/light modes.
+- **Antivirus Microservice**: a free and fully functional microservice with client for antivirus file checking using ClamAV.
 - **Remembo**: Words-description pairs.
 Multilingual Android app with public groups, quiz, cloud storage, favourites and dark mode;
 - **Load43**: Find cargo near your trucks, find truck near your cargoes, load for free;
 - **RSS Feeder**: Collecting data from RSS-sources.
 Giving access to that data by authorization and access controls.
 Handling overloads.